cyphergames/UltraLiteDB/README.md

 ## Installing in a Unity project

-Download the UltraLiteDB.dll and put it in the ./Assets/Plugins folder of your Unity project.
+Download the UltraLiteDB.dll from the [Releases page](https://github.com/rejemy/UltraLiteDB/releases) and put it in the ./Assets/Plugins folder of your Unity project.
 That should be it!

 ## How to use UltraLiteDB